-• The proposal is not in nesting/roosting/foraging habitat but it is in dispersal habitat, which will be temporarily degraded by thinning.
-The unit is in Critical Habitat Unit OR-11.
-The effects determination for habitat modification would be Not Likely to Adversely Affect.
-Long-term benefits will outweigh short-term effects.
+o The project is in a Critical Habitat Unit (OR-10).
+The proposal is not in nesting/roosting/foraging habitat but it is in dispersal habitat, which will be temporarily

-• The new information that has been recently published about northern spotted owls has been considered.
+- degraded by thinning.
+The effects determination for habitat modification will be Not Likely to Adversely Affect.
+Long-term benefits will outweigh short-term effects. - o The new information that has been recently published about northern spotted owls has been considered.
 The new information would not lead to a change in the effects determination.